lenaone/project2/readme.md

-## This is my website!!
+## This is project reviews app.
    Click [here](https://radiant-escarpment-66673.herokuapp.com/login)

 ## Explanation

 My project title is product reviews.
-This website when user want to buy something, they search the reviews so, they can dedcide to buy or not and they can see lots of users reviews.
+This website when user want to buy something,they search the reviews so, they can dedcide to buy or not and they can see lots of users reviews.
 So, it's really helpful for users.
 Also, they can upload their products as well.
 It's really useful for users.

 ## Approach